contrivancecompanychicago/geneCRISpy/README.md

 # geneCRISpy
-Finding the Cure through using Python for R Statistical Programming
+Finding a cure using python libraries and dependencies.